flowground/amazonaws-com-iot-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### SetDefaultAuthorizer
-### Sets the default authorizer.
-This will be used if a websocket connection is made without specifying an authorizer.
+> Sets the default authorizer.
+This will be used if a websocket connection is made without specifying an authorizer.<br/>

 #### Input Parameters
 * `Action` - _required_